ejwillemse/BAN313/chapter5.md

 If were were to manufacture 1000 products, we would expect $1000 \times p$ products to be defective.

-An alternative way to answer the question to simulate the drilling process, and therefore artificially `produce` drill-holes and then check the number of drillholes that fall outside the specification limits.
+An alternative way to answer the question to simulate the drilling process.
+We can artificially produce drill-holes and then check the number of drillholes that fall outside the specification limits.

-For this purpose we can use the following R function
+This can be done using the following R function

 ```
 rnorm()
 ```

-Type `?rnorm` in the console to find out more about the function.
+You can type `?rnorm` in the console to find out more about the function.

 Similar to `pnorm`, it takes as input the mean and standard deviation of a normal distribution.
 It also takes `n` which is the number of samples that we want to draw from the normal distribution with the specified mean and standard deviation.

 To simulate 1000 drill-holes we can use the function as follows: